What Russian Women Really Expect from a Man

 The Next Step

 If you recognize some of these traits in yourself — the good ones and the not-so-good ones — that's a sign this project is realistic.
 The compatibility test will give you a first assessment in 3 minutes.
-And if you want to go further, the Diagnostic with the agency director is designed to lay the concrete foundations of your project.
+And if you want to go further, the Strategy interview with the agency director is designed to lay the concrete foundations of your project.